chrivand/block_doh_firepower/README.md

-# Block known DNS over HTTPS servers with Cisco Firepower Threat Defense
+# Block known DNS over HTTPS (DoH) servers with Cisco Firepower Threat Defense

 **THIS IS A SAMPLE PROOF OF CONCEPT SCRIPT**

 Pulls DoH domains and resolves them to IP addresses.
 Then it creates a Network Group Object in Firepower to be blocked (or something else).
+This can be used to block DoH and enforce Umbrella.
+More information an that can be found on the following link: https://support.umbrella.com/hc/en-us/articles/230904088-Preventing-Circumvention-of-Cisco-Umbrella-with-Firewall-Rules

 Please contact me, Christopher Van Der Made <chrivand@cisco.com>, if you have any questions or remarks.
 If you find any bugs, please report them to me, and I will correct them (or do a pull request).